hashicorp/consul/website/source/docs/commands/info.html.markdown

 useful to operators.
 Depending on if the agent is a client or server, information about different sub-systems will be returned.

+There are currently the top-level keys for:

+* agent: Provides information about the agent
+* consul: Information about the consul library (client or server)
+* raft: Provides info about the Raft [consensus library](/docs/internals/consensus.html)
+* serf_lan: Provides info about the LAN [gossip pool](/docs/internals/gossip.html)
+* serf_wan: Provides info about the WAN [gossip pool](/docs/internals/gossip.html)

 Here is an example output:

     agent: